JonHub/stacasso/README.md

 pip uninstall stacasso
 ```

-You should now be able to execute the `stacasso_introduction` notebook.
-Note that the notebook will install google Cirq (using pip), if you do not already have it installed.
+You should now be able to execute the `stacasso_guide` notebook.
+Note that the notebook will install google Cirq (using pip), if it is not aready installed..

 #### Examples